Halemaʻumaʻu: Beginning of the eruption

-Halemaumau was quiet for 25 years after the 1982 eruption, with eruptive activity at Kīlauea being focused on the volcano's east rift zone beginning in 1983.
+Halemaʻumaʻu was quiet for 25 years after the 1982 eruption, with eruptive activity at Kīlauea being focused on the volcano's east rift zone beginning in 1983.
 However, Hawaiian Volcano Observatory scientists observed a gradual increase in activity beginning in late 2007, including an increase in sulfur dioxide emissions and an increase in seismic tremor.
 By March 2008, these parameters were several times higher than normal.

 Crater activity began to increase when between March 10 and March 14, 2008, gas began to vent from the east wall fumarole directly below the Crater Overlook.
-At 02:58 am HST on March 19, 2008, HVO personnel recorded seismic events, and sunrise revealed a 20–30 meter (65–100 foot) diameter hole blown in the side where the vent once was; the explosion scattered debris and spatter across 0.30 km2 and damaged the Crater Overlook.
+At 02:58 am HST on March 19, 2008, HVO personnel recorded seismic events, and sunrise revealed a 20–30 meter (65–100-foot) diameter hole blown in the side where the vent once was; the explosion scattered debris and spatter across 0.30 km2 and damaged the Crater Overlook.
 Pieces as large as 20 mm were found on Crater Rim Drive while 0.3 m blocks hit the crater overlook area.
-This was the first explosive eruption of Halemaumau since 1924, and the first lava eruption from the crater since 1982.
+This was the first explosive eruption of Halemaʻumaʻu since 1924, and the first lava eruption from the crater since 1982.
 The new crater formed in the explosion was informally named "Overlook Crater" by Hawaiian Volcano Observatory staff.

 Sulfur dioxide gas emissions increased rapidly at the beginning of the episode.
 On March 13, HVO recorded a rate of 2,000 tons/day, the highest rate since measurements began in 1979.
 A concentration of over 40 ppm on Crater Rim Drive was measured, prompting alerts and other public safety measures.
-Halemaumau continued to intermittently emit high levels of volcanic gases, ash, spatter, Pele's Tears, and Pele's Hair until the second episode.
+Halemaʻumaʻu continued to intermittently emit high levels of volcanic gases, ash, spatter, Pele's Tears, and Pele's Hair until the second episode.